-Figure 4: Recommended upper operating frequency of different substrates Metallisation thickness also affects RF insertion loss.
+Metallisation thickness also affects RF insertion loss.
 At low frequencies increasing the metal thickness will reduce the loss.
 However at higher RF and microwave frequencies this is not always the case because of skin effect.
 This is the tendency for RF current flow to be concentrated closer to the surface of the conductor.
 Skin depth is defined as the thickness of metal through which 63% of the RF current flows.
-The graph in Figure 5 shows the skin depth versus frequency for copper.
-Once the metal thickness is more than a few skin depths, there is little to be gained in reducing loss by increasing metal thickness.
-However, there are a number of other advantages to be had from using a thinner metallisation: - Track definition will be better - Material cost will be lower (less copper) - Processing (etching) time will be reduced and so processing costs lower The first of these points will allow better control of transmission line impedances and pad parasitics; it is an important consideration if structures such coupled line filters (discussed in more detail below) are to be included.
+The graph above shows the skin depth versus frequency for copper.
+Once the metal thickness is more than several skin depths, there is little to be gained in reducing loss by increasing metal thickness.
+However, there are a number of other advantages to be had from using a thinner metallisation:

+- Track definition will be better

+- Material cost will be lower (less copper)

+- Processing (etching) time will be reduced and so processing costs lower

+The first of these points will allow better control of transmission line impedances and pad parasitics; it is an important consideration if structures such a coupled line filters (discussed in more detail below) are to be included.
 The other two points are only really significant for PCBs intended for volume production.

-Frequency (GHz) Figure 5: Skin depth versus frequency for copper In the case of PCBs for very high power amplifiers both the metallisation and the substrate material must be selected carefully.
+In the case of PCBs for very high power amplifiers both the metallisation and the substrate material must be carefully selected.
 An inappropriate choice can result in vaporisation of tracks due to excessive RF power flow.

-The copper tracks are generally covered so as to stop corrosion and/or oxidation.
-The covering generally takes the form of ENIG (Electroless Nickel Immersion Gold) for low frequency circuits where the loss due to the Nickel barrier layer is not such an issue.
-However, at higher frequencies the presence of the Nickel can cause significant losses.
-One alternative is a silver finish but this may eventually tarnish which could be an issue.
+The tracks are generally covered so as to stop corrosion and/or oxidation of the copper.
+This generally takes the form of ENIG (Electroless Nickel Immersion Gold) for low frequency circuits where the loss of the Nickel barrier layer is not such an issue.
+However, at higher frequencies the presence of the Nickel can cause additional losses.
+An alternative is a silver finish but this may eventually tarnish which could be an issue.
 PCBs usually include a solder resist layer to define the apertures for the solder paste for SMT components.
-Solder resist is often omitted from the RF traces to avoid it affecting the loss and dielectric constant.
-Surface roughness is another issue of potential concern.
-The term refers to the small scale fluctuations from perfect flatness of the PCB material at the dielectric-metal interface.
-It has the effect of increasing the insertion loss of routing tracks and printed components such as filters.
-Its significance increases with increasing frequency.
-For electrically small interconnects it has little impact but for electrically long structures its effects can be significant and it must be taken into account.
-Figure 6 shows the simulated insertion loss of a 50mm length of $50\Omega$ transmission line on a 0.008" thick laminate substrate.
-The red trace ignores surface roughness whilst the blue trace includes the effect of surface roughness of $1.7\mu m$ (this is the RMS surface roughness).
-The additional loss reaches 0.5dB at 30GHz.
+Solder resist is often omitted from the RF traces to avoid it affecting the loss and effective dielectric constant.